code-kat14/MyProjects/My_Mastermind/README.md

 ## Description
 The main goal was getting a deeper understanding of game flow logic, breaking larger problems into smaller chunks on a small scale.
-How to win:
+How to win:<br>
-Correclty guess all four numbers correctly in the correct order within 10 attempts.
+Correclty guess all four numbers correctly in the correct order within 10 attempts.<br>
-Example -> Computer generated secret code 1234
+Example -> Computer generated secret code 1234<br>
-Your guess 1243
+Your guess 1243<br>
 The program will calculate how many numbers in the correct place you guessed ie...
-"Well placed peices: 2 Misplaced pieces: 2"
+"Well placed peices: 2 Misplaced pieces: 2"<br>
-Once you guess all four digits correctly in the right spot YOU WIN!
+Once you guess all four digits correctly in the right spot YOU WIN!<br>

 ## Installation